MishkaSrt/PDF-Viewer-Chrome-Extension/README.md

 Extension to open and navigate in PDF file

-This CHrome extension allows you to navigate through sentences inside of PDF file.
+This CHrome extension allows you to navigate through sentences using keystrokes (Tab/ Shift+Tab) inside of PDF file.

-How to install:
+How to install and use:

 1: Open you chrome browser
 2: In search field, enter: chrome://extensions and press enter